-Ubiet and Mahoney will be meeting and collaborating with musicians and artists in Broome including Stephen, Bart and Naomi Pigram as well as Baamba Albert & others.
-On the Peninsula traditional Bardi songman Bolo Angus will work with Ubiet, making links between that tradition and traditions of Indonesian people, about which Ubiet is an expert.
+Ubiet and Mahoney met and collaborated with musicians and artists in Broome including Stephen, Bart and Naomi Pigram as well as Baamba Albert & others.

-Ubiet will be meeting with members of Broome’s Indonesian, Malay and Philippine communities, as the longer-term project includes tying all of these cultural influences on Broome history into one project.
+Ubiet met with members of Broome’s Indonesian, Malay and Philippine communities, as the longer-term project includes tying all of these cultural influences on Broome’s history into one project.

-Ubiet’s work in the past five years has focused on community projects in remote communities in Indonesia and she remarks: “This is a wonderful opportunity for cross cultural sharing of knowledge and understanding with this leading to exciting new creative processes and outcomes.”
+Ubiet’s work in the past five years has focused on community projects in remote communities in Indonesia and she remarked: “This was a wonderful opportunity for cross cultural sharing of knowledge and understanding, leading to exciting new creative processes and outcomes.”

-Whilst in Broome Ubiet (vocals) with Mahoney (flute) will perform as guests with
+Whilst in Broome Ubiet (vocals) with Mahoney (flute) will performed as guests with

 Stephen and Naomi Pigram at